zowe/docs-site/docs/user-guide/cli-db2plugin.md

     zowe plugins install zowe-db2.tgz
     ```

-5. [Address the license requirements](#addressing-the-license-requirement) to begin using the plug-in.
+3. [Address the license requirements](#addressing-the-license-requirement) to begin using the plug-in.

 ## Addressing the license requirement

-To successfully connect the Db2 CLI plugin to a database on z/OS a license needs to be present either on the client where the Zowe CLI is executed from, or else on z/OS.
-If you don't have a license configured when you try to execute Db2 CLI commands you will receive an error `SQL1598N`, for example:
+To successfully connect the Db2 CLI plug-in to a database on z/OS, a license needs to be present either on the client where the Zowe CLI is executed from, or else on z/OS.
+If you don't have a license configured when you execute Db2 CLI commands, you will receive an error `SQL1598N`, for example:

 ```
 DB2 ODBC Driver Error: [node-ibm_db] SQL_ERROR